werf/website/pages_en/rails/200_real_apps/080_configuration.md

 You have to make similar changes to the rest of the `.helm/templates` files (we won't delve into details here; you can take a look at their contents in the [repository]({{ page.base_url | append: page.examples | append: "/.helm/templates/" }}).)

-After passing environment variables to the container, you have to substitute EVs in the application's configuration files with them:
+After passing environment variables to the container, you have to substitute them in the application's configuration files:
 {% include snippetcut_example path="config/database.yml" syntax="yaml" examples=page.examples %}
 {% include snippetcut_example path="config/storage.yml" syntax="yaml" examples=page.examples %}
 {% include snippetcut_example path="config/secrets.yml" syntax="yaml" examples=page.examples %}